Dulwich: History

 The school founded by Alleyn expanded in 1842 into a small new building, designed by Sir Charles Barry who designed Westminster Palace, known as the Old Grammar School next to the Old College.
 In 1857, the foundation was restructured as part of a nationwide review of educational foundations; this resulted in a significant expansion of the school, which was split into an Upper School (later Dulwich College) that moved into new buildings designed by Charles Barry (junior) in 1870, and a Lower School (later Alleyn's School) which moved to its present day site in Townley Road in 1887.

 By 1901, the population had grown to 10,247 from a smaller population of 1,632 in 1851 due to the development of railway networks and a growth in housing for the middle and working classes.
 In the Second World War, Dulwich was hit by many V-1 flying bombs and V-2 rockets.
 A possible explanation for this is that the British military when announcing V-1 and V-2 explosions deliberately gave map co-ordinates four miles north of the truth in an attempt to protect densely populated central London and focus the drops on the open spaces in the suburbs instead.

+Governance

+Dulwich is part of the Dulwich and West Norwood constituency for elections to the House of Commons of the United Kingdom.

+Dulwich is part of the Dulwich Hill, Dulwich Village and Dulwich Wood wards for elections to Southwark London Borough Council.